-To deactivate: Inv.
-Turbo Defrost (lb/kg) ↓ Timer ↓ Popcorn (3 Levels) Press Inverter Turbo Defrost - Timer - Popcorn in sequence, a long beep will be heard.
+To deactivate: Inverter Turbost (Ib/kg) ↓ Timer/ Clock (Less) ↓ Popcorn Press Inverter Turbo Defrost - Timer/ Clock - Popcorn in sequence, a long beep will be heard.
 The door lock function is now invalid.
-To reactivate: Inv.
-Turbo Defrost (lb/kg) ↓ Timer ↓ Popcorn (3 Levels) Press Inverter Turbo Defrost - Timer - Popcorn in sequence, the window will flash ♥ " or replug the oven. &gt; Both ways can reactivate the function.
+To reactivate: Press Inverter Turbo Defrost - Timer/ Clock - Popcorn in sequence, the window will flash " ▼ " or replug the oven. >Both ways can reactivate the function.